Out on a Limb

 "play with fantastical scale and expressive marks"

 These overwhelmingly wondrous trees also serve to contrast with the starkly rendered specimen in ‘Mother and Child (Tree, Epping Forest)’ (2024).
-Representing the artist’s later move back to the UK (he was born in Bradford before the family relocated to Bangladesh), the depiction of this tree humorously but subtly captures how he may feel about this place.
-The trees are undoubtedly less impressive in London than Bangladesh.
-But are his more mature eyes – he is depicted calmly standing in this tree with his older mother on the ground, as opposed to the playful scampering in his earlier paintings – also seeing the world through a slightly more realistic lens?
+Representing the artist’s later move back to the UK (he was born in Bradford before the family relocated to Bangladesh), the depiction of this tree subtly captures how he may feel about this place.
+The trees are undoubtedly less impressive in London, England, than Bangladesh.
+Here his daughter is depicted calmly standing in this tree with her mother (Krishanu’s late wife) on the ground, as opposed to the playful scampering in his earlier paintings.
 Again, the audience is invited to consider a host of perspectives, plundered from the memory of someone who has changed location and grown wiser to the world.

 Communion 2017 oil on canvas 140 x 200cm photo peter mallet rgb